 An interview with Charly Walter and Danijela Oberthofer Tonkovic from “Openspace.Innsbruck” (Austria)

-Charly Walter, the founder of “Openspace.Innsbruck” association, and Danijela Oberthofer Tonkovic, curator for the “Openspace”, believe that to stabilise the societies, it is very important to bring people of different backgrounds together these days.
+Charly Walter, the founder of “Openspace.Innsbruck” association, and curator Danijela Oberthofer Tonkovic believe that it is very important to bring people of different backgrounds together these days in order to stabilise societies.
 In the following interview, they share their thoughts on interdisciplinarity, community building through culture and arts, and the importance of cultural exchange.

 - Photo by Berta Tilmantaitė / Nanook